 Over the 2018 summer, West held a prestigious fellowship at the Tanglewood Music Center where projects included Bernstein's Opening Prayer with the Tanglewood Music Center Orchestra under the baton of BSO Assistant Conductor Yu-An Chang while also making his role debut as Bill in Bernstein's A Quiet Place.
 In June, West traveled to Avaloch Music Farm in Boscawen, NH where his interdisciplinary arts collective, Collaborative Arts Ensemble was in residence.

-This past season, West made his role debut as the Astrologer in Britten's The Burning Fiery Furnace at The Juilliard School.
-In April 2018, he wrote and produced Rhizome: A Theatrical Recital which featured 23 artists across three different disciplines (actors, dancers, musicians), and was presented at The Juilliard School to great response.
+West’s 2017-2018 season brought about his role debut as the Astrologer in Britten's The Burning Fiery Furnace at The Juilliard School.
+In April 2018, he wrote and produced Rhizome: A Theatrical Recital which featured 23 artists across three different disciplines (actors, dancers, musicians), and was presented at The Juilliard School to great acclaim.
 West also portrayed the title role of Billy Bigelow in Rodgers and Hammerstein's Carousel, in a new production conceived by Brooklyn based director John Giampietro at The Chautauqua Institution.